Ancient, extreme, legendary and only partly protected

 As a kind of reparation for what it was about to do, the U. S. Department of Agriculture recommended that Congress add approximately 64,000 acres to the Kalmiopsis Wilderness in 2004.
 Governor Kulongoski, Representative Peter DeFazio and Senator Ron Wyden all said they supported additions to the Kalmiopsis Wilderness but 64,000 acres wasn’t enough.
 Today the South Kalmiopsis is gravely threatened by proposals for two nickel laterite mines in the watersheds of Rough and Ready Creek and the North Fork Smith River/Baldface Creek.

-Three National Wild and Scenic Rivers—the Illinois, Chetco and North Fork Smith—flow through it.
-Each have nationally outstanding wild fisheries, water quality, recreation and scenery.
-The USDA Forest Service has found five tributaries of these rivers—Rough and Ready, Baldface, Canyon/Josephine, Silver and Indigo Creeks— nationally outstanding in their own right.
-They await congressional action to add them to the National Wild and Scenic River System.
+However, two decades ago the USDA Forest Service found five tributaries of these rivers—Rough and Ready Creek, Baldface Creek, Canyon/Josephine Creeks, Silver Creek and Indigo Creek— nationally outstanding in their own right and eligible to become National Wild and Scenic Rivers.
+They await congressional action.
 Additional rivers such as the South Fork Chetco and West Fork Illinois, deserve further consideration.

 A West Coast Conservation Priority

 Maps from the Pew Environment Group of public lands at risk show why the Kalmiopsis Wildlands is a West Coast conservation priority.
-It’s the last great opportunity—from the Olympics to Baja—to protect and preserve large roadless area and wilderness watersheds with rivers that are free flowing rivers from their headwaters to the Pacific.
-That these are rivers with some of the strongest native, naturally reproducing (wild) salmon, steelhead and cutthroat populations in Oregon and California adds imperative to the need to conserve the Kalmiopsis Wildlands.
+It’s the last great opportunity—from the Olympics to Baja—to protect and preserve large roadless area and wilderness watersheds where all rivers that are free flowing from their headwaters to the Pacific.
+That these rivers havd some of the strongest native, naturally reproducing (wild) salmon, steelhead and cutthroat populations in Oregon and California adds imperative to the need to conserve the Kalmiopsis Wildlands and its rivers.

 Soundscapes of the Kalmiopsis Wildlands and Illinois Valley